 Sometimes that’s taking the dog for a walk, doing a household chore like laundry or grocery shopping, or just simply sitting outside in our back yard with a well-deserved glass of wine.

 Having a space dedicated to “working” and other spaces dedicated to “not working” is ideal.

 When we first started out, we didn’t have an office or even a desk to work on so often times our bedroom or living room, and even the kitchen would be converted into an office space.
 This made “logging out” and ending our workday more difficult.
 Having a space dedicated to “working” and other spaces dedicated to “not working” is ideal, but if you don’t have these distinct separations between your spaces, this final step of fully changing your scenery is the most important part of closing up your workday.

 While all of these steps sound amazing, I’d be lying if I said we logged out every day at 5:00pm on the dot.

 When you run your own business, you are responsible for everything, but know that you aren’t responsible for it RIGHT NOW.
 It’s up to you to determine when you do or don’t answer emails or phone calls, when you do or don’t work on client projects, and how clients can get in touch with you.

 All of these boundaries will help you to maximize our end of day process to get you offline and outside that much faster.

-To help you structure your own closing process, we’ve created an end of day worksheet to for you to outline your own unique end of day routine and help you on your quest toward that mythical land of work life balance.
+To help you structure your own closing process, we’ve created an end of day worksheet for you to outline your own unique end of day routine and help you on your quest toward that mythical land of work-life balance.